CDCgov/trusted-intermediary/README.md

 #### End-to-end Tests

-End-to-end tests are meant to interact and assert the overall flow of the API is operating correctly.
+End-to-end tests are designed to interact with the API and verify that its overall flow operates correctly.
 They require that the API to be running already.
 The end-to-end tests use whatever database configuration is already in place - if you're using the local filesystem, so will the e2e tests (this is how they work on github), and if you're using a DB, so will the tests